 - Water Service Inspection – When a new water customer is hooking up to township water main, we have an inspector on site to watch the installation.
 We inspect the water service from the stop box until that service enters the house/business.

 - Cross Connection Inspection – It is important to make sure the drinking water (also called potable water) does not connect with something that could compromise the water.
 When a water customer uses water along with anything that could harm the water, a form of protection is used to keep the water supply safe.
 Backflow preventers are required.
 Backflow Testing Irrigation We have a Cross Connection program in place to keep track of backflow preventers and their required testing.
-Backflow Preventer Testing Form Fun Fact: In 2020, our inspector did 219 Cross Connection inspections.
+Backflow Preventer Testing Form Fun Fact: In 2022, our inspector did around 200 Cross Connection inspections.

 There are currently three water towers within Byron Township and Gaines Charter Township.
-Water towers not only hold an excess of water but they also help maintain water pressure in the mains.
-We do security checks on these sites daily.
+Water towers not only hold an excess of water, but they also help maintain water pressure in the mains.
+There are daily security checks done at these sites.